tantalize your senses in Fredericton, New Brunswick

 I have a fascination with fiddleheads–the curled bright green sprouts of the Ostrich fern.
 My love of fiddleheads began in May, 2002, when Angela Watson, (then) Tourism Coordinator for Fredericton Tourism invited my husband and me to go fiddlehead picking with her along the shores of the Nashwaak River–a small tributary of the mighty Saint John River that connects St. John, New Brunswick, to the capital city of Fredericton.

-It was a fascinating experience!
+It was a fascinating experience, and one that made us feel like true Maritimers!
 Angela had rubber boots for both of us to wear, as fiddleheads are found along the wet mucky banks of the river.
 We cut the buds from the plant near to the ground, rinsed them in the river, and brought these local delicacies back to Angela’s place, where we learned how to clean and cook the fiddleheads.
 In North America, the fiddlehead is the East Coast version of asparagus–a delicious green vegetable that only grows in the spring.
 You can interchange the two vegetables in most recipes.

 After shaking off the ‘cling-ons’ (the brown skin that clings to the surface of the delicate green buds), we steamed them for 10 minutes and then enjoyed our pick slathered with butter, and a touch of salt, pepper and vinegar.
 I now felt like a true maritimer rather than a tourist.

 taste sensations of fredericton new brunswick